tordonez24/introToProgrammingFinalProject/README.md

 ### Installing

-Can be run in Visual Stuido Code
+Can be run in Visual Stuido Code;
 No modifications to files/folders needed

 ### Executing program